The Other Songs partners with Universal Music Publishing Group; signs global deal with British singer/songwriter Bruno Major - Music Business Worldwide

 “After nearly a decade of friendship, seeing what Billy, Al, Jacque and their wonderful team have built is inspiring, and us getting to be a part of that moving forward is so exciting – especially with an incredible talent like Bruno.”

-Bruno Major said: “I am incredibly proud to say I have signed a new publishing deal with The Other Songs.
+Bruno Major said: “I am incredibly proud to say I have signed a new publishing deal with The Other Songs with the support of UMPG.

 “Alastair and Billy have been staunch supporters of my career since day one.
 I have watched with great admiration as they have built an idiosyncratic and passionate company that represents forward thinking, and truly believes in talent.”